 Published 17.
 Apr.
 2017

-Recently I hosted a roundtable with CFOs and Finance Transformation officers of prominent Dutch organizations around the topic: “Are robots going to destroy the finance function?”
+Recently I hosted a round table with CFOs and Finance Transformation officers of prominent Dutch organizations around the topic: “Are robots going to destroy the finance function?”
 The discussion was a fascinating one and revealed several interesting facts, opportunities but also threats.

 The event provided a great platform for sourcing the views of finance professionals on what the future Finance Office will look like.
-When asked ‘what comes to mind when you think about the impact of bots?, answers included “totally underestimated”, “Shared services will become redundant”, “Speed”, “Accuracy”, “Innovation”, “Opportunities”, “Acceleration”, “Transition”, “Operational excellence” and “New functions.”
+When asked ‘what comes to mind when you think about the impact of robots? answers included “totally underestimated”, “Shared services will become redundant”, “Speed”, “Accuracy”, “Innovation”, “Opportunities”, “Acceleration”, “Transition”, “Operational excellence” and “New functions.”
 A definite blend of positive thoughts but also concerns.

 AI will take jobs, but not mine….

 Interestingly, when asked “What % of finance jobs will be taken by AI in the coming years?”, the audience settled on a 30% average (with responses varying wildly from 0% to as much as 90%).
 When asked the same question about their own company the number dropped to 22.1% and focusing specifically on the Professional Services sector to just 21.3%.
 Does this show that while finance professionals expect their jobs to change, many still have their heads in the sand?

 Everyone around the table acknowledged we’re on the cusp of something big.
 I firmly believe that everything that’s rules based can be automated – and bots are the ideal candidates to take that role.
 If you apply this to the areas of responsibility of the Office of the CFO – balancing Compliance with Performance – you can only conclude that it will make a significant impact on the compliance side, and a lesser, but certainly not less meaningful impact on the performance side.